Authorization Services

 client12

-• Set Vet Role Policy as the Name, vet as Realm Roles, and check required.
-Click Save.
+• Set Vet Role Policy as the Name, select vet under Realm Roles, check Required, and click Save.

 client13

-• Click on Create Permission for the Vets Resource.
+• Click Create permission for the Vets Resource.

 client14

-• Set Vets Resource Permission as Name.
-And apply the Vet Role Policy.
+• Set Vets Resource Permission as the Name and apply the Vet Role Policy.
 Click Save.

 client16